 The 2-Ingredient Low Fat Cheese Sauce

 Instead of Velveeta cheese or making a cheese sauce like some traditional cheeseburger soup recipes, I opted for a mixture of fat free Greek yogurt and the magical ingredient cheddar powder.
 If you’re unfamiliar with the latter, it’s essentially dehydrated cheddar—kinda like powdered peanut butter.
-I’ve used it to make things like bacon cheddar cornbread, cheddar cauliflower grits, chorizo dip, and tons of other recipes.
+I’ve used it to make things like my air fryer cheese bread, healthier homemade Easy Mac, and tons of other recipes.

 The beauty of using cheddar powder is that you get all the great cheddar flavor with a fraction of the fat and calories.
 When mixed into a cup of Greek yogurt (400 calories total) like in this cheeseburger soup, you’d need over 10 ounces of real cheddar (1,100+ calories) to create the same amount of volume!